aidardigital/Cyber-Security/README.md

 **Why There Is A Problem?**

+• Diverse laws and regulations issued by national, global and indsutry authorities.

 • Dfferent threats leading to large and varied array of technology and vendors.

 • Many times the technical response is reactive and not planned, e.g., breached.